wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting the Choose information to identify menu, showing the Multiple choice options selection.](../media/choose-information.png)](../media/choose-information.png#lightbox)

-1. Add the following as multiple choice options for the user.
+1. Add the following multiple choice options for the user.
 The conditional branching is automatically created as you add each new option.

     **Apparel**